This English Foxhound has been bred for more than 150 years. He is used primarily for fox hunting.

 Their nutritional requirement includes a combination of vitamins, minerals, proteins, and lipids.
 Standard dog food that is fed to these dogs should be of high quality.

-There are many dog foods that can be bought in the stores that are low quality and contain fillers and other junk that are not good for your dog.
+Many dog foods can be bought in the stores that are low quality and contain fillers and other junk that are not good for your dog.

 Before buying the dog food, check the label and make sure that the food doesn’t only contain sugar and fats in it.

-They should be provided a diet which contains protein levels between 32% and 40%.
+They should be provided with a diet that contains protein levels between 32% and 40%.
 These dogs drink water quite often, too, so provide them always with a fresh supply.

 How Much Exercise Does an English Foxhound Need?